Primordial black holes and scalar induced gravitational waves from sound speed resonance in non-minimal derivative coupling inflation model: Resonant Amplification of Curvature Perturbations

-where \( w \) is a positive constant satisfying \( w \ll m \), ensuring that the oscillatory coupling introduces negligible modifications to the background dynamics of inflation.
-The parameter \( n \) carries the dimension of \( 1/M_{\mathrm{pl}} \), and for \( n \gg \phi^{-1} \), the coupling function exhibits highly oscillatory behavior.
-In Eq.~(\ref{theta}), \( \Theta \) represents the Heaviside step function, and \( \phi_s \) and \( \phi_e \) denote the values of the inflaton field at the beginning and end of the oscillatory coupling, respectively.
-To ensure that the oscillatory coupling does not affect curvature perturbations on scales relevant to the CMB, the parameter \( \phi_s \) is chosen to correspond to a field value significantly smaller than the one at the onset of inflation.
-This ensures that the enhanced perturbations occur only on much smaller scales, leaving the large-scale CMB predictions consistent with observations.
+Here, \( m \) is a constant, and \( w \) is a small positive constant satisfying \( w \ll m \), ensuring that the oscillatory component of the coupling has a negligible impact on the overall background dynamics.
+The parameter \( n \), with mass dimension \( 1/M_{\mathrm{pl}} \), controls the oscillation frequency.
+When \( n \gg \phi^{-1} \), the coupling function exhibits pronounced oscillatory behavior within the interval \( \phi_e < \phi < \phi_s \).
+Here, \( \Theta \) denotes the Heaviside step function, which restricts the oscillations to a finite window during inflation.
+In this setup, \( \phi_s \) is chosen to be significantly smaller than the field value at the onset of inflation, thereby ensuring that the enhanced perturbations are generated exclusively on small scales.

 Under the slow-roll conditions given in Eq.~(\ref{SRP}), along with \( w \ll m \) and \( n \gg \phi^{-1} \), the sound speed of curvature perturbations in Eq.~(\ref{cs}) can be approximated as

 Here, the term \( \delta c_s \), which satisfies \( |\delta c_s| \ll 1 \), oscillates around zero.
 The oscillatory sound speed can resonantly amplify curvature perturbations.
 This resonance occurs deep inside the horizon, where \( c_s k \gg aH \).
 Under this condition, Eq.~(\ref{sasaki2}) simplifies to